 You're a successful doctor.
-You're giving advice to a high school student who thinks she might want to become a doctor.
+You're giving advice to a high school student who thinks she might want to become a doctor too.
 You're telling her what qualities are important for becoming a doctor.
-The first thing you say is:
+This is the first thing you say.

 Most importantly, you've got to be passionate about it.

 When you're listing ideas, you can say which idea is most important by saying "Most importantly,..."

 You can use this phrase to introduce the most important idea at the beginning of your list, or at the end.
 It's not common to use it for an idea in the middle of the list.